-If you have ever read my previous articles about Pete Rose, you will be surprised by this, but many things have changed in the last few years, and my opinion has now been swayed.
+If you have read my previous articles about Pete Rose, you will be surprised by this, but many things have changed in the last few years, and my opinion has now been swayed.
 I grew up a Reds fan in the 1970s, but I will be the first to admit I was more of a Johnny Bench guy and always took Pete as arrogant and off-putting.
-That is not enough to keep a man out of the Hall of Fame.
+That is insufficient to keep a man out of the Hall of Fame.
 Rule 21, on the other hand, was.
 The big word here is WAS!

 I usually don’t like it when people use ‘What the other guy did’ (whataboutism) as an argument to defend their own actions.
 You know how this argument goes, Canseco, McGwire and the rest of the steroid users don’t get banned but Pete did.
 Will rule 21 clearly states that you can NOT bet on baseball as gambling was the giant albatross in the room for professional baseball.
-Today I think it’s time to take a look at the other guys and more importantly, to take a look at Major League Baseball and how it has changed in the last year or two.
+Today I think it’s time to take a look at the other guys and, more importantly, to take a look at Major League Baseball and how it has changed in the last year or two.

 Remember up until the movie Field of Dreams there was no significant outcry to let Jackson in the Hall of Fame but the movie painted Shoeless Joe in a better light than he had ever been portrayed before.
 Now Jackson is a sympathetic figure.
 Should he have been inducted?
-I know this is not a popular answer, but no he shouldn’t have been.
+I know this is not a popular answer, but no, he shouldn’t have been.
 You know the old argument, he hit .375, the only home run in the World Series and no errors, but when you look closer, especially at the first two games of the World Series, ones that were widely known to be “thrown” games, one thing will stick out to you.
-In games 1,4 and 5, the first three White Sox losses, Joe Jackson was 1-12!
+In games 1,4, and 5, the first three White Sox losses, Joe Jackson was 1-12!
 So his damage was done in non-fixed games!
-Games 1 and 4 were the most scrutinized when it came to the fix being in and those two games Jackson was 0-8.
-Jackson also admitted to accepting 5,000 dollars to throw the World Series, but he claimed he played at his absolute best.
+Games 1 and 4 were the most scrutinized when it came to the fix being in, and in those two games, Jackson was 0-8.
+Jackson also admitted accepting 5,000 dollars to throw the World Series, but he claimed he played at his absolute best.
 It seems one heck of a coincidence that his worst games were in matches widely acknowledged to be rigged!
 Plus, couldn’t have told Major League Baseball that the fix was in and refused the money?